apache/dubbo-website/content/en/blog/news/apachecon-na-2018.md

 ---
-title: "ApacheCon NA 大会议程公布"
+title: "ApacheCon NA Conference Agenda Published"
-linkTitle: "ApacheCon NA 大会议程公布"
+linkTitle: "ApacheCon NA Conference Agenda Published"
 date: 2018-05-02
-tags: ["新闻动态"]
+tags: ["News"]
 description: >
-  本文将向你介绍在ApacheCon大会议程公布上相关Dubbo议题演讲。
+  This article will introduce you to the Dubbo-related talks at the ApacheCon conference agenda announcement.
 ---

-罗毅/刘军将在蒙特利尔举办的 ApacheCon 大会上进行题为"Introducing Apache Dubbo(Incubating): What is Dubbo and How it Works"的演讲。请点击[此处](https://apachecon.dukecon.org/acna/2018/#/scheduledEvent/b8db9dc580d85853f)查看大会议程，并在[此处](https://www.eventbrite.com/e/apachecon-north-america-2018-registration-43200327342)中进行注册。
+Luo Yi/Liu Jun will give a talk titled "Introducing Apache Dubbo (Incubating): What is Dubbo and How it Works" at the ApacheCon conference held in Montreal.
+Please click [here](https://apachecon.dukecon.org/acna/2018/#/scheduledEvent/b8db9dc580d85853f) to view the conference agenda, and register [here](https://www.eventbrite.com/e/apachecon-north-america-2018-registration-43200327342).